Fragile Knowledge, Robust Instruction-Following: The Width Pruning Dichotomy in Llama-3.2: Discussions

 \subsection{Interpretation of the Capacity Dichotomy}

 The systematic dichotomy between fragile capabilities (e.g., GSM8K, MMLU, perplexity) and robust capabilities (e.g., IFEval, MUSR, TruthfulQA-MC2), as observed in Section \ref{sec:dicothomy}, remains consistent across both Llama-3.2-1B and Llama-3.2-3B.
 This consistency suggests that the dichotomy is not an artifact specific to a single model but rather a reproducible architectural pattern.
-We propose that the absolute magnitude of weights---the criterion employed by the MAW method---reflects distinct computational roles within the GLU-MLP layers: neurons with high-weight magnitudes may be associated with algorithmic processing and adherence to instructional structures (e.g., IFEval, MUSR) (see Section \ref{sec:dicothomy}), whereas neurons with lower-weight magnitudes primarily contribute to the storage and retrieval of parameterized factual knowledge (e.g., MMLU, GSM8K).
+We propose that the peak-to-peak magnitude of weights---the criterion employed by the PPM method---reflects distinct computational roles within the GLU-MLP layers: neurons with high-weight magnitudes may be associated with algorithmic processing and adherence to instructional structures (e.g., IFEval, MUSR) (see Section \ref{sec:dicothomy}), whereas neurons with lower-weight magnitudes primarily contribute to the storage and retrieval of parameterized factual knowledge (e.g., MMLU, GSM8K).

-This interpretation is supported by the differential severity of performance degradation: while GSM8K accuracy collapses drastically ($-85.7\%$ in Llama-1B and $-48.8\%$ in Llama-3B at a $2.4\times$ expansion ratio), instruction-following metrics exhibit substantial improvements ($+46.5\%$ and $+39.1\%$, respectively) (see Appendix \ref{sec:completebenchmarks}).
+This interpretation is supported by the differential severity of performance degradation: while GSM8K accuracy degrades markedly in Llama-3B (from a $0.268$ baseline down to a minimum of $0.014$ at $1.33\times$, a near-monotonic collapse), the Llama-1B drop, although larger in relative terms, starts from a near-floor $0.066$ baseline and is therefore treated as illustrative rather than as primary evidence.
+In contrast, instruction-following metrics exhibit substantial improvements ($+46.5\%$ and $+39.1\%$, respectively) (see Appendix~\ref{sec:completebenchmarks}).

-Our finding that static MAW pruning improves instruction-following performance aligns with the work of Hou et al. \cite{hou_instruction-following_2025}, who also aim to enhance instruction-following through pruning.
+Our finding that static PPM pruning improves instruction-following performance aligns with the work of Hou et al. \cite{hou_instruction-following_2025}, who also aim to enhance instruction-following through pruning.
 However, their approach relies on a dynamic method based on instruction activations, which contrasts with our static, weight-based strategy.